Christmas volunteering ideas | 2019 and 2020

 Christmas volunteering in Laos

 December is an ideal month to visit Laos.
-Temperatures are milder than they are all year and it’s the end of the monsoon season.
+Temperatures are at their mildest and it’s the end of the monsoon season.
 This means that the majestic Mekong river is as full as it will ever be, yet there is very little rainfall.

 The Laos population is primarily Theravada Buddhist.
 This means that Christmas is not widely celebrated.
-December is a very sedate time of year, even for Laos, which is famed for its laidback atmosphere and untouched natural beauty.
+December is a very sedate time of year, even for Laos.
 Life goes on as usual, with the days being marked by Buddhist rituals carried out at a gentle, languid pace.

 A celebration that is quite popular in Laos during December is not a religious festival but a national one.
-Lao National Day is observed on the 2nd of December and commemorates the day Lao achieved independence in 1975.
+Lao National Day is observed on 2 December and commemorates the day Lao achieved independence in 1975.
 The day is celebrated with a parade of national flags.

-Our community development projects in Laos are based in Luang Prabang, which was named a UNESCO World Heritage Site due to its unique and incredibly well-preserved architecture.
-As a volunteer in Laos, you can work with Buddhist novice monks or lay students to improve their English and Mathematics skills, or help to provide girls and women in Laos with access to better education.
+Our community development projects in Laos are based in Luang Prabang, which was named a UNESCO World Heritage Site due to its incredibly well-preserved architecture.
+As a volunteer in Laos, you can work with Buddhist novice monks or lay students to improve their English and mathematics skills.
+You can also help to provide girls and women in Laos with more opportunities for education.

-Although the population of Laos doesn’t celebrate Christmas, they do ascribe to what many Westerners would call ‘festive cheer’ all year around.
-They are committed to a philosophy of living identified by the concept of ‘muan’, meaning cheerfulness and kindness.
+Although the population of Laos doesn’t celebrate Christmas, they do ascribe to what many would call “festive cheer” all year around.
+They are committed to a philosophy of living identified by the concept of “muan”, meaning cheerfulness and kindness.

 A visit to Laos during December will teach you that while our cultures and specific festivities may differ, common human values like a commitment to personal contentment and nonviolence is universally treasured.